The Dehn function of SL(n;Z): Siegel sets and the depth function

+Let $\diagmat(t_1,\dots, t_p)$ be the diagonal matrix with entries $(t_1,\dots, t_p)$.
+Let $A$ be the set of diagonal matrices in $G$ and if $\epsilon>0$, let Let $\cM=\SL(p;\Z)\backslash \cE$.
 One of the main features of $\cM$ is that it is Hausdorff equivalent to $A^+_{\epsilon}$; our main goal in this section is to describe this Hausdorff equivalence and its ``fibers''.
 Let $N$ be the set of upper triangular matrices with 1's on the diagonal and let $N^+$ be the subset of $N$ with off-diagonal entries in the interval $[-1/2,1/2]$.
 Translates of the set $N^+A^+_\epsilon$ are known as Siegel sets.
 The following properties of Siegel sets are well known (see for instance \cite{BorHar-Cha}). \begin{lemma} \ \\ There is an $1>\epsilon_{\cS}>0$ such that if we let

 then \begin{itemize} \item $\Gamma\cS=\cE$. \item There are only finitely many elements $\gamma\in \Gamma$ such that $\gamma \cS \cap \cS \ne \emptyset$. \end{itemize} \end{lemma} In particular, the quotient map $\cS\to \cM$ is a surjection.
 We define $A^+:=A^+_{\epsilon_{\cS}}$.